wontonst/github-grader/Design.md

 ##GH-Grader
 + Can convert a .ghg into .md or .html.
++ Can optionally add variables in yaml header block for Jekyll.
 + Parses .ghg and displays GUI for graders.
 + Stores grades into .ghgdata file for opening at a later date.
 + Calculates scores and average across students.